CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :answer_c: Recursive algorithm
        :answer_d: Dynamic Programming
        :correct: a
        :feedback_a: Correct.
-A Heuristic algorithm attemps to find an approximation of a solution without findinf the exact solution.
+A Heuristic algorithm atempts to find an approximation of a solution without finding the exact solution.
        :feedback_b: Incorrect.
 Brute-Forcing is trying to find a solution using trial and error.
        :feedback_c: Incorrect.
-A Recursive algorithm is an algorith that calls itself until a condition is met, at which point it stops.
+A Recursive algorithm is an algorithm that calls itself until a condition is met, at which point it stops.
        :feedback_d: Incorrect.
 Dynamic Programming is breaking a problem into smaller sub problems in order to find the correct answer.

         The Travelling Salesman Problem is a problem in theoretical computer science in which one tries to find the shortest route that passes through every point in a set, once and only once.
 The optimal solution to the problem for an arbitrary set of of points cannot be found in a reasonable amount of time, that is, it cannot be found in polynomial time.
 However, we can find an approximation to the optimal solution in a reasonable amount of time.
 It would be best to find the approximate solution using a